brusMX/brusMX.github.io/_posts/2016-11-18-deis-on-azure.md

 }
 ```

 Here you can see that there is a property called `agentPoolProfiles` that contains the amount of agents the cluster can have.
-Let's just update with vi (or nano) that value from three to five and save it.
+Let's just update it with vi (or nano) that value from three to five and save it.

 ```json
     "agentPoolProfiles": [